zerok/zerokspot.com/content/weblog/2016/the-move-to-hugo.md

 decided to fix them after the roll-out instead of delaying things again and again.
 One thing I'm not yet sure how to handle is comments: I've used Disqus for many years and I like it.
-The problem is, though, that the number of comments per year is in the single digit(s).
-For that reason I've decided to leave comments out for now.
-These days I get most of the feedback via Twitter, e-mail, or Facebook.
+The problem is, though, that the number of comments per year is in the single digit(s). ~~For that reason I've decided to leave comments out for now.~~ These days I get most of the feedback via Twitter, e-mail, or Facebook, but adding Disqus - on the other hand - doesn't really hurt and each page gets a quick feedback mechanism.
+So, for now I've re-added Disqus to the site.
+Will it stay?
+I don't really know yet.

 Anyway, I hope this move will make me create more content here again that I hope you enjoy 😊

+**Update:** I've re-added Disqus for now.

 [yearly archives]: https://github.com/spf13/hugo/issues/448
 [digital ocean]: https://www.digitalocean.com/